Pasifika Education Plan: Monitoring Report 2015 Publications

 The Pasifika Education Plan 2013-2017 (the PEP) provides a strategic direction for improving education outcomes for Pasifika peoples in Aotearoa New Zealand.

 This monitoring report provides a national and regional picture of how Pasifika learners are progressing as the PEP is implemented.
 It gives us an idea of what level of progress is needed to achieve the PEP's goals and targets by 2017.
 Actions to improve outcomes in these identified areas are included in the PEP.
-The success of these actions will be analysed in this and subsequent monitoring reports to assess what we are doing to create an environment for Pasifika educational success.
+The success of these actions will be analysed in this and subsequent monitoring reports to assess how we are progressing against the PEP targets.

 Pasifika people have multiple world views and diverse cultural identities.
 They are able to operate and negotiate successfully through spiritual, social, political, cultural and economic worlds.
 Success in education requires harnessing Pasifika diversity within an enabling education system that works for young people, their families and communities.
 This requires the education system, leadership and curricula to start with the Pasifika learner and their family at the centre, drawing on the strength of their cultures, identities and languages.
 The more we understand the learner, the better we can respond to their needs, aspirations and achievement goals.

-Pasifika people make up approximately 7.4% of the total population, with 295,941 people living in New Zealand in 2013.
+As at the last census, Pasifika people made up approximately 7.4% of the total population, with 295,941 Pasifika people living in New Zealand in 2013.
 The growth of the Pasifika population continues to be a significant attribute to society in New Zealand.
 Pasifika was the fourth largest ethnic group in 2013, with 35.7% of their population under the age of 15 years.
 The success of the PEP is vital in contributing to the education of this fast growing group of young New Zealanders.

 Population in New Zealand